26 Weeks Pregnant

 Keep up with exercise

-In all honesty, getting your exercise is only going to get harder as your belly grows.
-For now, you’re probably still feeling pretty spritely, so use that energy while you have it and get whatever exercise you can.
+In all honesty, getting your pregnancy workouts is only going to get harder as your belly grows.
+But for now, you’re probably still feeling pretty spritely, so use that energy while you have it.

 Frequently Asked Questions